 Pursuant to EITF 00-19, "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock", the relative fair values of the warrants of \$1,302 have been recorded as other liability during March 2004 as the Company has not yet filed the registration statement.
 In addition, the Company is required to report a value of the warrant as a fair value and record the fluctuation to the fair value of the warrant liability to current operations.
-The change in the relative fair value of the warrants resulted in a loss of \$434, which is included in other expense, and a net gain of \$846, which is recorded as net other income, for the three and nine months ended September 30, 2004, respectively.
-The fair value of warrants outstanding at September 30, 2004 of \$449 was computed using the Black-Scholes model under the following assumptions: (1) expected life of 1.42 years; (2) volatility of 124%, (3) risk free interest of 2.63% and dividend rate of 0%.
+The change in fair value of the warrants resulted in a loss of \$434, and a gain of \$846 for the three and nine months ended September 30, 2004, respectively.
+The fair value of warrants outstanding at September 30, 2004 was \$449, which was computed using the Black-Scholes model under the following assumptions: (1) expected life of 1.42 years; (2) volatility of 124%, (3) risk free interest of 2.63% and dividend rate of 0%.